Quuxplusone/goodcook/md/goodcook.md

 Yield: one 9x13 pan

 > This recipe came from Matt Reynolds' girlfriend Jen Fenske.
+> Here I've doubled the recipe for the cheesecake topping, because
+> the original makes a very thin layer (maybe a quarter of the thickness
+> of the brownie layer).
+>
+> Jen suggests adding nuts to the brownies, and/or a final drizzle
+> with melted chocolate or Nutella; but we don't.

 Brownies:
 - 4 ounces unsweetened baker's chocolate